 Note: in the calculation of honors, GPA is not rounded up and is based on the actual student GPA.

-A preliminary honors list is compiled based on all work completed excluding the last semester.
+A preliminary honors list is compiled based on all coursework completed excluding the last semester.
 Those meeting honors requirements on this basis are designated on the commencement program as “candidates for honors.”
 The final honors list is compiled at the time of final clearance for graduation and is based on all coursework completed.

 Phi Beta Kappa

-Phi Beta Kappa, the oldest honor society in the United States, maintains a chapter at San Francisco State University.
+Phi Beta Kappa, the oldest honor society in the United States, maintains a chapter at San Francisco State.
 Known as Omicron of California, the chapter grants membership, by invitation only, to students in their senior year.
 Requirements for membership as established by the Phi Beta Kappa Society in Washington, D.C. and by the campus chapter are:

 - A student must be majoring in one of the liberal subjects.
 That means the major normally would be in some subject taught in the College of Ethnic Studies, College of Health and Social Sciences, College of Liberal & Creative Arts, or College of Science & Engineering, although not all majors in those colleges are considered liberal subjects.